craincode/timeline-ultimate/readme.txt

 and then copy shortcode from top of <strong>Timeline Ultimate Options</strong> `[timeline_um  id="1234" ]`<br />

-then paste this shortcode anywhere in your page to display slider<br />
+then paste this shortcode anywhere in your page to display timeline<br />